epangelinan/hair-salon/README.md

 ## Setup/Installation Requirements

+* _Clone or download the hair-salon project from Github_
 * _At terminal, enter postgres_
 * _In a different terminal window, enter psql_
 * _Create the databases and tables as follows.
 In psql, enter:_